Section 7: Child Protection Conferences

 Provision should be made to ensure that visually or hearing impaired or otherwise disabled parents/carers are enabled to participate.

-If parents/carers feel unable to attend the conference, alternative means should be provided for them to communicate with the Chairperson.
+If parents/carers feel unable to attend the conference, alternative means should be provided for them to communicate with the Chair.
 Consideration should be given to the use of an advocate, independent person or the Social Worker to give the parent's view within the Conference.
 Consideration should also be given to parents/carers giving their views through a letter, audio tape or any other suitable means.

-Immediately prior to the conference, the Chairperson should meet with any family members to ensure they understand the process.
+Immediately prior to the conference, the Chair should meet with any family members to ensure they understand the process.
 This may, where the potential for conflict exists, involve separate meetings, in separate rooms with the different parties.

 Involving parental supporters